mvrdevelopment/spec/mvr-spec.md

 # Introduction

 GDTF, as specified in DIN SPEC 15800, solved the issue of unifying the description of (lighting) devices.
-Now several software products make use of the same GDTF file.
+Now several software products make use of the same GDTF file format.
 To enable all applications to exchange environmental information as well as planning data based on GDTF files, the new DIN SPEC shall unify the information exchange of all this data and will be called MVR – My Virtual Rig.

 In the entertainment industry, the MVR file format allows programs to